 Apply for a U.S. Passport

-- All applicants, regardless of age, must appear in person.
+All applicants, regardless of age, must appear in person and have their own separate appointment.

 - Passport Execution Fees are payable to the “City of Hayward” for $35 by cash, check, or money order.
 We do not accept credit card payments.